 - The loan can be assumed by a new buyer if you decide to sell your home at a later date.

-- FHA loans allow you to borrow more than the purchase price to pay for repairs.
+- Some FHA loans allow you to borrow more than the purchase price to pay for repairs.

 With an FHA loan, the upfront mortgage insurance can be financed into the loan and the annual fee becomes part of your monthly payment.
-All things considered, FHA loans are still a more attractive option as compared with conventional loans.
-With the much easier qualifying standards and lower down payment requirements often the FHA loan isn’t just a better choice, it is often the homebuyers only choice for getting a loan.
+All things considered, FHA loans are still considered a more attractive option as compared with conventional loans.
+With their easier qualifying standards and lower down payment requirements FHA loans are not just a better choice, but can often be an aspiring homebuyer’s only choice for obtaining a loan.

 Can I Finance My Closing Costs?
 (How much out of pocket cost will I have?)